MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopilot/demonstrate-deployment-on-vm.md

 Also, make sure to wait at least 30 minutes from the time you've [configured company branding](#configure-company-branding).
 Otherwise, these changes might not show up.

 > [!TIP]
-> If you reset your device previously, after collecting the 4K HH info, and then let it restart back to the first OOBE screen, then you might need to restart the device again to ensure the device is recognized as an Autopilot device and displays the Autopilot OOBE experience you're expecting.
+> If you reset your device previously, after collecting the 4K HH info, let it restart back to the first OOBE screen.
+Then you might need to restart the device again to make sure the device is recognized as an Autopilot device and displays the Autopilot OOBE experience you're expecting.
 If you don't see the Autopilot OOBE experience, then reset the device again (**Settings** > **Update & Security** > **Recovery** and select **Get started**.
 Under **Reset this PC**, select **Remove everything and Just remove my files**.
 Select **Reset**).

-- Ensure your device has an internet connection.
+1. Make sure your device has an internet connection.
-- Turn on the device
+1. Turn on the device.
-- Verify that the appropriate OOBE screens (with appropriate Company Branding) appear.
+1. Verify that the appropriate OOBE screens (with appropriate Company Branding) appear.
 You should see the region selection screen, the keyboard selection screen, and the second keyboard selection screen (which you can skip).

 ![OOBE sign-in page](images/autopilot-oobe.png)

 Soon after reaching the desktop, the device should show up in Intune as an **enabled** Autopilot device.
 Go into the Intune Azure portal, and select **Devices > All devices**.
 Then, **Refresh** the data to verify that your device has changed from disabled to enabled, and the name of the device is updated.

 > [!div class="mx-imgBorder"]
 > ![Device enabled](images/devices1.png)